KarMiles/polish-girl-painting/README.md

 # 3. Marketing Strategy <a name='marketing-strategy'></a>

+**Marketing introduction**

+For deciding on marketing strategy for the artist owning the website the following information and assumptions were taken into account:
+- Main user target groups are predominantly:
+    - young European aspiring professional adults,
+    - mature European adults with stable material situation, especially appreciating niche art.
+- Online platforms used by the users are mostly:
+    - Instagram,
+    - Facebook,
+    - Youtube.
+- Social media used by the users:
+    - Instagram (younger audience),
+    - Facebook (more mature audience),
+    - LinkedIn.
+- Users' need the website owner may target:
+    - Love for art and beauty - which can be addressed by selling art to them,
+    - Interest in artistic expression - which can be addressed by
+        - providing them with blog and video content related to creative process and
+        - opportunity to express their interest and experiences on the website in the Testimonials section,
+    - Aspirational needs (showing interest in arts in social circles) - which can be addressed by selling art and providing with opportunities - via blog and newsletter - to engage in cultural life via taking part in exhibitions and other artistic events.
+- Owner may want to run promotional activities.
+Tools for communication for running them with the help of the website include:
+    - newsletter,
+    - blog,
+    - highlights on welcome page (where a link to chosen art pieces is placed on secondary navigation bar and titles of highlighted blog entries take prominent space of the welcome box).
+- Owner's goals related with the website:
+    - Selling her art,
+    - Sharing artistic process,
+    - Connecting with art-loving audience.
+- It is assumed that the owner focuses on organic growth of this activity and no signifficant marketing budget is planned.
+The main resource dedicated to the project is a limited amount of the artist's time.

 ## 3.i Search Engine Optimisation

 **Keywords**

 One of the marketing methods applied for the project is signalling a set of keywords for search engines.
+Keywords are the tool for helping potential users find the webpage.
 The aim is to select keywords with relatively high volume of searches and low competition in search results.
 In that process a tool [Google Keyword Planner](https://ads.google.com/home/tools/keyword-planner/) was used.

 The chosen keywords are implemented in the site content where possible, e.g. as a slogan "The Polish Artist in Germany" situated under the links to highlighted blog posts on the welcome page, or in the About Me section.